dmarti/privacy-docs/agent-opt-out.md

 regulations, you may only deny this request if you provide a good-faith, reasonable, and documented belief that this opt-out is fraudulent.
-The regulations state, "If a business, however, has a good-faith, reasonable, and documented belief that a request to opt-out is fraudulent, the business may deny the request.
-The business shall inform the requestor that it will not comply with the request and shall provide an explanation why it believes the request is fraudulent."

 If you choose not to act on this opt-out, you must provide {{ccpa_agent_name}} with an explanation of why you have a good-faith, reasonable, and documented belief that this opt-out is fraudulent.

-Please reply to this request within 15 days by email to:
+Please reply to {{ ccpa_agent_name }} by email to

-{{agent_email}}

-either to confirm that you have completed all required action, or to provide an explanation of your good-faith, reasonable, and documented belief that this request is fraudulent.
+{{agent_email}} within 15 days, either to confirm that you have completed all required action, or to provide an explanation of your good-faith, reasonable, and documented belief that this request is fraudulent.

 Sincerely,